norkator/apcupsd-monitor/README.md

 Eaton
 -----
 * Use latest IPM with https (default) installation way, which means web UI opens from port 4680.
-* Current implementation in this app does not check https certificate validity in any way.
+* This app requires valid https certificate so try have one with your IPM server.
+This is forced by Google in a way that app will get deleted from Google Play if it contains vulnerable workarounds.

 Requirements